CruseoGithub/pacman/README.md

  - -For use of classpath module select "Pacman.desktop"
  - -Select your JRE.
  - -Apply and Run.
- - For execution in Phone mode:
+ - For execution in a virtual environment:
  - -Create a virtual device (We went with Pixel 4, API 29 and Android 10).
  - -Add a Run/Debug Configuration as Android app.
  - -For Module select "Pacman.android"